Multi-Iteration Stochastic Optimizers: Introduction

 Since \texttt{MICE} is non-intrusive and designed for both continuous and discrete random variables, it can be coupled with most available optimizers with ease.
 For instance, we couple \texttt{MICE} with \texttt{SGD} \cite{robbins1951stochastic} and \texttt{Adam} \cite{kingma2014adam}, showing the robustness of our approach.
 The \texttt{Adam} algorithm by Kingma \& Ba \cite{kingma2014adam} does not exploit control variates techniques for variance reduction.
 Instead, it reduces the gradient estimator's variance based on iterate history by adaptive estimates of lower-order moments, behaving similarly to a filter.
 Thus, the coupling \texttt{Adam-MICE} profits from the information available in the optimizer path in more than one way.

+More generally, \texttt{MICE} can also be coupled with momentum schemes (e.g., heavy-ball or Nesterov-type momentum) by replacing the stochastic gradient oracle with the \texttt{MICE} estimator.

 Finally, the reader is referred to the books by Spall \cite{spall2005introduction} and Shapiro, Dentcheva, and Ruszczy{\'n}ski \cite{shapiro2014lectures} for comprehensive overviews on stochastic optimization.

-To assess \texttt{MICE}'s applicability, we numerically minimize expectations of continuous and discrete random variables using analytical functions and logistic regression datasets, respectively.
+To assess \texttt{MICE}'s applicability, we numerically minimize expectations of continuous and discrete random variables using analytical functions and logistic regression models.
 Also, we compare \texttt{SGD-MICE} with \texttt{SVRG}, \texttt{SARAH}, \texttt{SAG}, and \texttt{SAGA} in training the logistic regression model with datasets with different sizes and numbers of features.